KasperskyLab/Kaspresso/README.md

 The old version `artifacts/desktop_1_1_0.jar` is also available for use with older versions of Kaspresso.
 2. If you use `device.logcat` in your tests, you should call `device.logcat.disableChatty` in the `before` section of your test.
 In previous version of Kaspresso, `device.logcat.disableChatty` was called automatically during initialization.
 This resulted in the need to always run AdbServer before tests.

-## Support
-Ask your question on Telegram:
-* In English: t.me/kaspresso_en
-* In Russian: t.me/kaspresso

 ## Contribution
 Kaspresso is an open source project, so you are welcome to contribute (see the [Contribution Guidelines](https://github.com/KasperskyLab/Kaspresso/blob/master/CONTRIBUTING.md)).